 Prakruti is expressed through three doshas.
 The main factors which determine Prakruti are condition of sperm-ovum, condition of the uterus, food regimen adopted by mother during pregnancy), lifestyle, social and cultural influences on the pregnant lady, lifestyle and diseases of both parents, and season of conception and birth.
 Ayurveda theorizes that each of us possesses, from conception, a unique percentage of vata, pitta, and kapha.
 Constitutional types usually consist of two doshas, e.g. vata – pitta (bidoshic types).
 Mono–doshic types, e.g. kapha, are rare and tridoshic types, e.g. vata – pitta – kapha are very rare.
 Our prakriti is our own permanent biological blueprint, a snapshot of our combined doshas at our first moment of existence.
 Our prakriti is the template for our original, and therefore personally ideal state of balance.
 We can say that although we are all made of the same elements, doshas and their qualities, they always manifest themselves in unique combinations.

 Pitta is made of the elements of fire and water.
 Pitta has the characteristics of being hot, oily and light.
 According to Ayurveda, this is the dosha responsible for our ability to mentally digest our life experiences and biologically digest our food.
 Pitta is responsible for all of our chemical and metabolic transformations.
 Pitta governs the digestion of food, thoughts, and emotions.
-When it comes to personality, pitta characteristics include a keen intellect, strong metabolism, and a big appetite for adventure.
+What can you learn about Pitta Dosha when it comes to people’s personalities.
+Well, when it comes to personality, pitta characteristics include a keen intellect, strong metabolism, and a big appetite for adventure.

 What are the sub-doshas of Pitta?